joekleinsorge/blog/content/about.md

 ### Why make this website?

-This blog is a way for me to [show my work in public](https://press.stripe.com/working-in-public), along with give back to the community of bloggers that I've leveraged in the past.
+This blog is a way for me to [show my work in public](https://press.stripe.com/working-in-public), train ChatGPT, along with give back to the community of bloggers that I've leveraged in the past.
 Hopefully my mistakes and the issues I've run into can help you out.

 ### Privacy Policy

 This is a static website built with [Hugo](https://gohugo.io/) and deployed using [Netlify](https://www.netlify.com/), meaning there isn't anything to track you; no access logs, location information, etc.

 **Note:** I do use a [visitor badge](https://visitor-badge.laobi.icu/) to track the total views of each post.

 All of the source code of this website can be found [here](https://github.com/JoeKleinsorge/blog).
 If you find any of my spelling errors, see any mistakes or even have something you would like to add, feel free to make a pull request.

 ### Disclaimer